Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Before getting into specific travel blog tips, let me first address some misconceptions about travel blogging…

-Firstly, there is no get-rich-quick scheme in the travel blogging world.
-I’m not here to tell you that you’ll make six figures in passive income by year 2.
+Firstly, there’s no get-rich-quick scheme in the travel blogging world.
+I’m not gonna tell you that you’ll make six figures in passive income by year 2.
 Nor am I here to tell you that travel blogging will allow you to work a ten-hour work week.
 For 99.9% of travel bloggers, that simply isn’t true.
-I make over $100k in passive income per year, but it’s year 4.
+I make over $200k in passive income per year (see my income report here), but it’s year 5.
 Like everything else in life, it takes time, effort, and perseverance.
-Though with the travel blogging tips and tricks in this article, you can get there much faster.
+Though with the travel blogging tips and tricks below, you can get there much faster than I did.

 I’ve seen many gimmicks out there saying things like “Want to get paid to travel the world?
 Take my course…” These ads are often accompanied with an image of someone lounging on a beach, sipping a cocktail, and portraying a lifestyle of all play and no work.
 While this lifestyle may be true for some travel bloggers and influencers, it’s certainly far from the norm.